New York Solar

-- At 2 MW, Argos Solar LLC in Seneca is among the largest solar installations in New York.
-Completed in 2015, this photovoltaic project has enough electric capacity to power more than 329 homes.7
+- At 27 MW, Branscomb Solar in Schaghticoke is among the largest solar installations in New York.
+Completed by CS Energy in 2021, this solar project has enough electric capacity to power more than 4,934 homes.

 Check out our Major Solar Projects List for more notable installations.

 Solar Companies in New York

 Looking for a local installer?
 Use SolarReviews to get company reviews and estimates for solar in your area.
 You can also view the average costs for installing solar in New York, based on real price data from installed systems and solar quotes.

 Don't see your company listed?
 Complete our National Solar Database Survey!